 The Gail Kirn Media Library is located at the southeast corner of Folsom Hall.
-This nursing student library contains a few journals, books, and other media and videotapes from a variety of content areas and a screen to connect to a students' computer.
-Students who need assistance may contact the Instruction Support Assistant who is more than willing to help.
+This nursing student library contains a number of articles, journals, books, and other media and videotapes from a variety of content areas.
+Students who need assistance may contact the Instruction Support Assistant, Roberta Fleet, who is more than willing to help.
+Because the library items are few, students cannot checkout journals, books, articles, or videotapes.
 Most materials need to be used in the library.
 The library may also be used as a quiet study area; students are asked to respect others' need for quiet in the library.
 Food and drink are not permitted.